 How do you convey the true scale of the perfectly sculpted sand mountains of Sossusvlei?
 By climbing them!
 A crucial lesson we learnt here: desert sand dunes always look smaller, easier to climb, and nowhere near as scalding hot than they really are.
 But once you do scale them, you’ll be struck by a sense of overwhelming breathlessness, and remoteness.

 Sossusvlei is super remote, so be prepared to drive, or join a tour from Windhoek.
 We also recommend booking accommodation in advance as there are not many options (or it is REALLY expensive) or taking camping gear.
 But it’s all worth it; a visit to Sossusvlei is one of the best things you can do in Southern Africa!

-From Gabriela: I met another backpacker in Swakopmund who was also keen to hitchhiking, so we decided to hitchhike to Sossusvlei together.
+From Gabriela: When I was traveling in Namibia, I met another backpacker in Swakopmund who was also keen on hitchhiking, so we decided to hitchhike to Sossusvlei together.
 It turned out to be nearly impossible.
-We got a few rides and ended up on a desert road where a car passed every half and hour, and all of the cars were either tour groups or tourists who didn’t want to pick up hitchhikers.
+We got a few rides and ended up on a desert road where a car passed every half an hour, and all of the vehicles were either tour groups or tourists who didn’t want to pick up hitchhikers.
 So we ended up hitchhiking to the nearest car rental place!
 Luckily, it didn’t turn out too expensive, and because we had camping gear, we saved a lot of money by sleeping in a tent.

 SOUTH AFRICA: Cape Town

 By Matt & Alana of Great Big Globe

 Cape Town is must visit when in South Africa.
 From iconic Table Mountain to the colorful and historical Bo-Kaap neighborhood, there is something to interest every traveler.
 A great way to kick off your visit to Cape Town is by visiting the top of Table Mountain.
 From there you will be able to understand the layout of the city better and take in some of the most gorgeous views.